ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ng and the
-evidence pointed to him as he could
-not account for his whereabouts at the
-time Miss Pelley was killed The city
-jail was stormed several times Wedn­
-esday and Wednesday evening Jamoa
-was hurried from tho city
-WHITE MAN LYNCHED BY MOB
-Cairo Ills Nov 1L Tonight Cairo
 Is a seething mob Henry Salzner a
 white man and a photographer by
 trade who killed his wife last July